 Initially we may use Real Time Ultrasound Scanning to retrain the deepest layer of muscles to provide a protective ‘corset’ around your joints.
 We can then train you to maintain good control around your joints during everyday movements or sporting techniques.
 Then once you have improved postural control the joint stiffness described above can improve.

 Our physiotherapists can also answer questions about how hypermobility can affect different systems of your body.
-Sharon and Megan are our physiotherapists with a special interest in this area.
+Sharon, Annie and Megan are our physiotherapists with a special interest in this area.

 Hakim AJ, Grahame R (2003).
 A simple questionnaire to detect hypermobility: an adjunct to the assessment of patients with diffuse musculoskeletal pain.
 Int J Clin Pract.
 2003 Apr;57(3):163-6.